 - work out changes and new action that need to happen to get better results.

-- recharging mental and physical batteries to be better able to deal with challenges
+- recharging mental and physical batteries to be more effective and productive moving forward

 - come up with new ideas and find more effective solutions to problems